-The lobby frontage shall not exceed 75 feet in length and shall be located on Greenwich Street within the "Lobby Entry Zone" shown on Figure 5.
+The lobby frontage on Greenwich Street shall be located within the "Lobby Entry Zone" shown on Figure 5 and shall not exceed 75 feet in length.

 b.
 Retail Frontage

 Retail frontage is required in the location indicated on Figure 5.
 In the "Retail Frontage" area, transparent materials shall occupy at least 50 percent of the surface area of the ground floor level street wall between a height of two feet and 12 feet, or the height of the ground floor ceiling, whichever is higher, as measured from the adjoining sidewalk.
 Transparent materials provided to satisfy such 50 percent requirement shall not begin higher than two feet, six inches above the level of the adjoining sidewalk or the Design Flood Elevation, whichever is higher.